 For the final step, you subtract the percentage of detractors from the percentage of promoters.
 Let’s give an example on NPS calculation.
 You have surveyed 200 customers and gathered their answers.
 50 customers rated 0-6 which you categorized as detractors.
 70 customers who rated 7-8 are grouped as passives and the remaining 80 customers who rated 9-10 are now in the group of promoters.
 When you calculated the percentages, 35% of your customers are passive, the %40 are promoters and the %25 are the detractors.
 When you subtract detractors percentage (25) from promoters percentage (40), the NPS is 15.

 If you have gone through all the phases correctly, you now have your company’s Net Promoter Score.
 But why is calculating your NPS this important, what can you use your NPS for?

 The Net Promoter Score of a company offers valuable information on whether the customers are satisfied or not.
 This data alone makes NPS highly valuable because customer satisfaction is the healthiest way of knowing that your product is a success.
-But the uses of NPS do not stop there.
-There are a few ways you can use NPS to improve your brand name and the overall experience of your customers with your products.
+It’s not the only reason, NPS can enable growth in various ways:

 With the answers gathered from the promoters group, you will learn what features improved their experience that ended up in such positive ratings.
 Changing the features and the parts your customers enjoyed using might be a huge mistake and end up significantly changing your NPS.